francisfjin/geospatial-classif/README.md

 ## EDA

-Correlation tables and heat maps are printed for all features vs. the target variable (labeled ‘am, 80-82 cohort’).
-We see the biggest positive and negative correlations, including features such as fraction of children with single mothers, racial shares, high school dropout rate, fraction of adults married, fraction of middle class families, teenage labor force participation rate, etc.
+Correlation tables and heat maps for features vs. the target variable (labeled ‘am, 80-82 cohort’).

 We also investigate the distribution of the target variable with visualizations, noting a relatively normal distribution.

 We create target variable labels from the Absolute Upward Mobility metric for both Binary and Multi-label Classification.

-For binary classification, 'am, 80-82 cohort’ is split in half by its numeric mean for labels 1 and 0, success being 1 and failure being 0, representing good or bad mobility.
-For multi-label classification, 'am, 80-82 cohort’ is split into quartiles 0-25%, 25-50%, 50-75%, and 75-100% - respectively representing low, medium, high, and excellent mobility.

-Note that Classification should not suffer from imbalanced classes given the distribution and engineering of the target variable labels.

 ## Feature Selection